Sonjya00/Matching-Game/README.md

 ## How to play

-To start the game, download the project and open the file index.html with a web browser.
+To start the game, go to https://sonjya00.github.io/Matching-Game/ or download the project and open the file index.html with a web browser.

 Click on **two cards at a time** to flip them over.
 If the two cards match, they will stay flipped; otherwise, they will flip face down again.
 To **win the game**, keep flipping the cards until all cards have been matched with their pair.